olivelogs/genomics-workflow/README.md

 ## Next Steps

 **Snakemake**
+i forgot to branch before starting snakemake. lessons were learned. please look at /scripts/ for what is actually functional right now.
 I'm working on turning all of this into a reproducible workflow with Snakemake.
 Which requires refactoring everything in the scripts, as they loop through directories.
 So... stay tuned?
 My test data is hidden, you'll need to copy config_template.yaml to config.yaml and fill in your sample info.